anneliakm/ISQA3420Assignment1/DFD-Dictionary.md

 Data Flow Diagram Dictionary

+The definitions of all the entities, processes, databases, and data flows used in the DFD.

 ENTITIES

-Developer: Responsible for coding main software packages and preparing for the license scan
+Developer: An individual responsible for coding main software packages and preparing for the license scan

-Manager: Advisor for all software packages
+Manager: An advisor for all software packages

 DATABASES